openframeworks/ofSite/_documentation/types/ofBaseHasTexturePlanes.markdown

 _inlined_description: _

-Returns: a const reference to a std::vector containing the ofTexture planes.
+Returns: a reference to a std::vector containing the ofTexture planes.